About Fuld National Institute for EBP

-Ohio State’s Center for Transdisciplinary Evidence-based Practice (CTEP), which created the foundation for the Fuld Institute, has been leading the way in disseminating and teaching best practices to healthcare providers and academics since 2011.
+Ohio State’s Center for Transdisciplinary Evidence-based Practice (CTEP), which created the foundation for the Fuld Institute for EBP, has been leading the way in disseminating and teaching best practices to healthcare providers and academics since 2011.
 Check out what we are doing now.